What Switching to Value-Based Care from Fee-for-Service Reimbursement Means for Healthcare Providers

 Healthcare emits and absorbs an outrageous amount of data and a long-running challenge has been in how an organization can record, access, and share that data effectively.

 With a value-based care model, however, the issue gains an added level of complexity: now that the goal is care quality and patient outcomes, different data points need to be collected and solved for.
+What datapoint defines value, or quality?
 In a 2019 survey by Definitive Healthcare, approximately 15 percent of over 1,000 health leaders reported that access to patient information was one of the critical challenges providers faced when transitioning to value-based care.

 Cost